draxios/docs/for-establishing-it-ai-team.md

 1. **Enhance Operational Efficiency**: Implement AI solutions to automate routine tasks and optimize workflows, resulting in cost savings and improved accuracy.
 2. **Improve Customer Experience**: Deploy AI-driven customer service tools to provide personalized and efficient support.
-3. **Innovate Financial Products**: Develop new financial products and services using AI to meet evolving customer needs and market conditions.
+3. **Innovate IT Products**: Develop new IT products and services using AI to meet evolving customer and business needs.
-4. **Strengthen Risk Management**: Utilize AI for real-time fraud detection, credit scoring, and risk analysis, enhancing our firm’s ability to manage and mitigate risks.
+4. **Strengthen Documentation and Training**: Utilize AI to fill in and refine our IT documentation library and create AI-based training programs to train users interactively.

 ### Implementation Roadmap

 To establish a successful AI team, we will follow a structured approach:

-1. **Defining Roles and Responsibilities**: Recruit and train a multidisciplinary team with expertise in AI, data science, and financial services.
+1. **Defining Roles and Responsibilities**: Recruit and train a multidisciplinary team with expertise in AI, data science, product development, infrastrucure, and operations.
-2. **Infrastructure Setup**: Invest in cloud-based AI platforms and robust data management systems.
+2. **Infrastructure Setup**: Invest in cloud-based AI platforms and robust data management systems, like Azure OpenAI and AWS Sagemaker, along with self-hosted AWS/Azure local AI models.
 3. **Project Identification and Prioritization**: Select high-impact projects for initial AI implementation, focusing on areas with clear benefits and measurable outcomes.
 4. **Proof of Concept (PoC)**: Develop and evaluate PoCs to demonstrate AI’s value and gain stakeholder buy-in.
 5. **Full-Scale Implementation**: Scale successful PoCs, integrating AI solutions into existing systems and workflows.

-By establishing a dedicated AI team and leveraging Azure OpenAI and AWS SageMaker, our firm can unlock significant benefits, from enhanced operational efficiency to innovative financial products and improved customer experiences.
-This strategic investment in AI will position our firm at the forefront of technological advancement, driving growth and competitive advantage in the financial sector.
+By establishing a dedicated AI team and leveraging Azure OpenAI, AWS SageMaker, and self-hosted solutions, our firm can unlock significant benefits long-term, from enhanced operational efficiency to innovative IT products and improved customer experiences.
+This strategic investment in AI will position our firm to the forefront of technological advancement, driving growth and competitive advantages.

 ## Problem Description

 ### Core Problem

-The financial services and IT industries are currently facing significant challenges that hinder their ability to remain competitive, efficient, and innovative.
-Traditional methods of operation are becoming increasingly inadequate in handling the growing complexities and volumes of data, customer expectations for personalized services, and the need for robust risk management.
+The financial services industry is currently facing significant challenges that hinder their ability to remain competitive, efficient, and innovative.
+Traditional methods of operation are becoming increasingly inadequate in scaling with the growing complexities and volumes of data, customer expectations for personalized services, and the need for robust risk management and security.
 This situation calls for a transformative approach to enhance productivity, decision-making, and customer satisfaction while also addressing security and compliance requirements.

 ### Causes of the Problem